pyrddlgym-project/pyRDDLGym/docs/start.rst

 ----------------------------

-A policy interacts with an environment by providing actions or controls in each state. pyRDDLGym provides two simple policies
+A policy interacts with an environment by providing actions or controls in each state. pyRDDLGym provides two simple policies, which are all instances of ``pyRDDLGym.core.policy.BaseAgent``:
-(in addition to Baselines discussed in future sections, many of which are also policies):

-- **NoOpAgent** - returns the default action values specified in the RDDL domain.
+- ``NoOpAgent`` returns the default action values specified in the RDDL domain.
-- **RandomAgent** - samples a random action according to the env.action_space and the maximum number of allowed concurrent actions as specified in the RDDL file.
+- ``RandomAgent`` samples a random action according to the ``env.action_space`` and the maximum number of concurrent actions specified in the RDDL file.

 For example, to initialize a random policy: